jomic/cov-sim/README.md

 # Plotting

-To plot the json output there is a python script included using matplotlib, that means that both python and matplotlib needs to be installed (`python -m pip install matplotlib`).
+To plot the json output there is a python script using matplotlib, meaning that both python and matplotlib need to be installed (`python -m pip install matplotlib`).
 An example of using this script from a file:

 ```
 py/plot_sir.py < output.json
 ```